hmrc/safety-and-security-import-service-guide/source/documentation/api-reference.html.md

 <link>/customs/imports/entry-summary-declarations/outcomes/0JRF7UncK0t004</link>
 ```

-Outcomes that are successful or accepted will have a movement reference number inside the response:
+Outcomes that are successful or accepted will have a Movement Reference Number inside the response:

 ```
 <MRN>10GB08I01234567891</MRN>
 ```

-Those that do not have a movement reference number will be rejections, for example:
+Those that do not have a Movement Reference Number will be rejections, for example:

 ```
  <response>